zenstackhq/zenstack-docs/blog/nest-api/index.md

 }
 ```

 The key to the wrapping is the call to the `enhance` API provided by ZenStack.
-It creates a transparent proxy around an existing PrismaClient, intercept CRUD calls and injects filtering and checking to enforce the access policies.
-The API is called with a "user" context object to represent the current user, which in turn provides value to the `auth()` function call used in our access policy rules.
+It creates a transparent proxy around an existing PrismaClient, intercepts CRUD calls, and injects filtering and checking to enforce the access policies.
+The API is called with a "user" context object to represent the current user, which provides value to the `auth()` function call used in our access policy rules.

 As a result, when we call `enhancedPrisma.post.findMany(...)`, only posts readable to the current user are returned even if you don't provide any filter.
-Also, when we call `enhancedPrisma.post.update(...)`, the call will be rejected with an error if the current user doesn't have the permission to update the post.
+Also, when we call `enhancedPrisma.post.update(...)`, the call will be rejected with an error if the current user doesn't have permission to update the post.

-To use this new setup, the only thing we need to do is to replace the injected `PrismaService` with `EnhancedPrismaService` in our controllers, and use it for all CRUD operations.
-We can then remove all authorization checks and filtering from the controller, and everything just works automatically.
+To use this new setup, we only need to replace the injected `PrismaService` with `EnhancedPrismaService` in our controllers and use it for all CRUD operations.
+We can then remove all authorization checks and filtering from the controller; everything works automatically.

 ```ts
 export class DeclarativeController {